-The QM9^{54,55} dataset is a subset of the GDB-1756 chemical universe and consists of 134k stable small organic molecules with up to nine heavy atoms (CNOF).
-We first identified molecules in the QM9 dataset for which IR and 13C NMR spectra were calculated using the Gaussian 0957 suite of programs.
+The QM9^{56,57} dataset is a subset of the GDB-1758 chemical universe and consists of 134k stable small organic molecules with up to nine heavy atoms (CNOF).
+We first identified molecules in the QM9 dataset for which IR and 13C NMR spectra were calculated using the Gaussian 0959 suite of programs.
 We were able to calculate both IR and 13C NMR spectra for 119,062 molecules.
 We then chose molecules where the smallest ring (if any ring(s) exist(s)) in the molecule has at least 5 atoms to account for ring strain, and molecules where none of the atoms have any formal charge.
 This left us with about 50k molecules to use as the input data for this work.
-A train-test split of 80-20 was used to make the train and test dataset of molecules.
+A train-val-test split of 80-10-20 was used to make the train, validation, and test dataset of molecules.
+We used the validation set to choose hyperparameters for DeepSPInN, which we used for evaluating DeepSPInN on the test set.

 To calculate the IR absorbance spectra, the geometrical optimization and the subsequent calculation of the vibrational frequencies were done using the B3LYP density functional methods with a 6-31g(2df,p) basis set in the gas phase.
 The spectra from these DFT calculations for each molecule is a set of frequency-intensity pairs.
-These infinitely sharp stick spectra were broadened to mimic actual gas-phase spectra using a peak broadening function as described and trained by McGill et al.58.
+These infinitely sharp stick spectra were broadened to mimic actual gas-phase spectra using a peak broadening function as described and trained by McGill et al.60.
 This function is a two-layer fully connected neural network followed by an exponential transform, and takes frequency-intensity pairs to give a continuous spectrum.
-The intensities of the resulting spectra were binned with a binwidth of 2 cm-1 in the spectral range from 400 - 4000 cm-1.
+Following previous methods that predicted infrared spectra,60 the intensities of the resulting spectra were binned with a bin-width of 2 cm-1 in the spectral range from 400 - 4000 cm-1 to accommodate the available datasets of experimental infrared spectra.
 This results in the gas-phase IR absorbance spectrum for each molecule being represented by a 1801-length vector.